thewhodidthis/gtx/readme.md

 ## about

-Go based [git2html](https://github.com/Hypercubed/git2html) remake with custom templating support to help with using `git(1)` as an archival tool.
+Go based [git2html](https://github.com/Hypercubed/git2html) remake with custom templating support to help when using `git(1)` as an archival tool mostly.

 ## setup